-Winter is well on its way and the weather is turning colder everyday.
-While for most of us, this simply means donning some extra warm clothing, the elderly may need to pay more attention and select clothes that are specially designed to keep them warm.
+Winter is well on its way, and the weather is turning colder every day.
+For most of us, this simply means donning some extra warm clothing.
+But, the elderly may need to select clothes specially designed to keep them warm.

-This is because the elderly don’t just feel the cold more than others but are experiencing a drop in body temperature when they are exposed to cooler temperatures, even for a short period of time.
-Their bodies are unable to generate heat the same way they used to for many different reasons.
+This is because the elderly don’t just feel the cold more than others but experience a drop in body temperature when exposed to cooler temperatures, even for a short period.
+Their bodies cannot generate heat the same way they used to for many different reasons.

 In addition, the loss of the layer of fat just under the skin combined with thinner skin means they no longer benefit from being insulated.
 Insulation not only prevents cold from seeping in but helps retain heat better.

-Clothing is therefore critical to fulfill the role of lost insulation.
+Clothing is, therefore, critical to fulfilling the role of lost insulation.

 6 Ideas for Warm Clothing for Elderly People

 The feet tend to get cold quickly in winter and are difficult to warm up – even with a pair of fuzzy warm socks.
-This is primarily because the feet are located furthest from the heart which affects circulation and therefore the ability of the feet to stay warm.
-This is significantly worse for the elderly where the heart and cardiovascular system need to work much harder to pump blood to the feet.
+This is significantly worse for the elderly, where the heart and the cardiovascular system must work much harder to pump blood to the feet.

-There are a number of different options available to keep feet warm in winter.
-Microwave heated slippers for seniors are ideal as they only take a couple of minutes to heat up but continue to produce heat for a few hours after heating.
+There are several different options available to keep feet warm in winter.
+Microwave-heated slippers for seniors are ideal as they only take a few minutes to heat up but continue to produce heat for a few hours after heating.

 Thermal insoles for shoes provide an additional layer of insulation preventing cold from leaking into shoes and heat from escaping.
-These insoles also make for greater comfort standing and walking and because they are just 1/4 inch thick, should not impact shoe size.
+These insoles also make for greater comfort in standing and walking and should not impact shoe size because they are just 1/4 inch thick.

-Hands are especially prone to the cold mainly because they are the most exposed part of the body.
-We are constantly using our hands so they are most often not covered.
-As we age, our hands get colder faster and are much more difficult to warm up.
+Hands get cold mainly because they are the most exposed part of the body.
+We constantly use our hands, so they are often not covered.
+As we age, our hands get colder faster and more difficult to warm up.
 Insulated gloves are a must for the elderly when they are outdoors but can also help stave off the cold indoors.

-There are a range of different ways in which modern gloves offer insulation as well as thermal heat.
-Some are lined and and made from materials that assist in generating heat.
-Others reflect the heat generated from the body to create thermal energy and therefore heat.
+There is a range of different ways in which modern gloves offer insulation as well as thermal heat.
+Some are lined and made from materials that assist in generating heat.
+Others reflect the heat generated by the body to create thermal energy and, therefore, heat.
 The latest technology offers gloves that are heated electronically.
-Hand warmers are also ideal to warm hands that are already cold.
+Hand warmers are also ideal for warming hands that are already cold.

 Thicker products are highly recommended for the elderly.
-However, it is also advisable to take into consideration the fabric or material that these products are made of.
+However, it is also advisable to consider the fabric or material these products are made of.

-No matter how warmly you dress, a draft on your neck and down the collar of your clothing is going to ruin your efforts.
+No matter how warmly you dress, a draft on your neck and down the collar of your clothing will ruin your efforts.
 Cold necks lead to strain and can result in pain and tenderness.
-Scarves are the ideal way to keep senior’s necks warm and free from pain.
-Thermal scarves are also available that generate heat over and above providing insulation.
+Scarves are ideal for keeping seniors’ necks warm and free from pain.
+Thermal scarves are also available that generate heat over and above, providing insulation.

-The best scarf is however largely up to individual preference taking into account factors such as comfort, the fabric and skin sensitivity.
-Keep in mind that the elderly have greater skin sensitivity and this can be especially noticeable in the neck area.
+The best scarf is, however, primarily up to individual preference, considering factors such as comfort, fabric, and skin sensitivity.
+Keep in mind that the elderly have more significant skin sensitivity, and this can be especially noticeable in the neck area.

-Check out these helpful ways on how to wear or tie a scarf in different ways that are fashionable and will keep the neck warm.
+Check out these helpful ways to wear or tie a scarf in different ways that are fashionable and keep the neck warm.

 6. Ear Muffs

 Even if you are wearing a beanie, there is nothing quite like a pair of earmuffs to keep ears warm and toasty in the coldest weather.
-While the ears don’t exactly contribute to a major percentage of loss of body heat, they are extremely sensitive to the cold.
-Cold ears can result in chapped and sore skin as well as painful ear infections.
+While the ears don’t exactly contribute to a significant percentage of loss of body heat, they are susceptible to the cold.
+Cold ears can result in chapped, sore skin and painful ear infections.

-Wearing ear muffs is a also a good idea for the elderly who are experiencing hearing loss.
-The muffs drown out noise preventing the further deterioration of hearing in the elderly.
+Elderly folks who are experiencing hearing loss should use ear muffs with caution.
+Ear muffs may block what sounds you can hear.
 Many earmuffs for seniors are specifically designed for protection against hearing loss and not only to keep the ears warm on cold winter days.

-A great warm gift idea for seniors are earmuffs that double as headphones.
-While your ears stay warm, you can listen to your favorite music, radio station or audio books.
+A great warm gift idea for seniors is earmuffs that double as headphones.
+While your ears stay warm, you can listen to your favorite music, radio station, or audiobooks.

 7. Arm And Leg Protectors

-Arm and leg protectors are designed to prevent tears and abrasions occurring on the fragile skin of the elderly.
-These garments are loose fitting, comfortable and designed specifically with sensitive skin in mind.
-While the protective coverings may not primarily focus on warmth, they do provide an extra layer of insulation to help the elderly keep warm.
+Arm and leg protectors prevent tears and abrasions on the fragile skin of the elderly.
+These garments are loose-fitting, comfortable, and designed specifically with sensitive skin in mind.
+While the protective coverings may not primarily focus on warmth, they provide an extra layer of insulation to help the elderly keep warm.

 8. Face Masks

 Layering garments is another good way to keep the elderly warm during winter.
-Always ensure that an extra sweater or jacket is available and remember that layers can always be removed if you start getting too hot.
+Always ensure that an extra sweater or jacket is available.
+Remember that you can always remove layers if you start getting too hot.

 It is also not necessary for warm clothing to be unattractive.
-There are a wide range of trendy clothes available for fashion conscious seniors that are also designed to keep them warm.
+Trendy choices are available for fashion-conscious seniors that will keep them warm too.

-However, comfort and factors such as skin sensitivity should also be taken into consideration when choosing a winter wardrobe for seniors and clothing items that are specifically designed with warmth in mind.
+However, comfort and skin sensitivity should also be considered when choosing a winter wardrobe for seniors and clothing items designed explicitly with warmth in mind.